FrostKiwi/treasurechest/posts/GLSL-noise-and-radial-gradient/GLSL-noise-and-radial-gradient.md

 <blockquote class="reaction"><div class="reaction_text">...ohh you gotta be kidding me</div><img class="kiwi" src="/assets/kiwis/facepalm.svg"></blockquote>

 Both the 6-bit screen's dithering pattern and our Interleaved Gradient Noise interfere with each other.
-Exactly the color bands where the panel performs the dithering, we can see the the interference appearing in the form of saw-tooth ridges.
+Exactly the color bands where the panel performs the dithering, we can see the interference appearing in the form of saw-tooth ridges.
 Maybe by increasing the noise strength to correspond to 6-bit values? `(1.0 / 63.0) * gradientNoise(gl_FragCoord.xy) - (0.5 / 63.0)` By dividing by 63 (2⁶-1) instead of 255, we get 6-bit noise.
 Let's see...

 <figure>
 	<img src="6-bit_banding_6-bit_noise.jpg" alt="Interference patterns from both forms of dither interfering" />